 - Laser Peak Power Measurements and Laser Pulse Shape Measurements

-- Absolute Calibration Accuracy of ±2.5%
+- Absolute Calibration Accuracy of ±2.5% or better

 - Response times down to 1ns (10-90%)